Nearly 7 months later, police still searching for driver who hit and killed 1-year-old boy

-INDIANAPOLIS, Ind.- Nearly 7 months later, and police are still searching for the driver who hit and killed a 1-year-old.
+INDIANAPOLIS — Nearly seven months later, police are still searching for the driver who hit and killed a 1-year-old.

 Eli Anders was an energetic and funny little boy.
 His 2nd birthday was less than two weeks away.